PeerHalvorsen/BarrenLandAnalysis/README.md

 are caught and handled here.

 #### LandGrid Class
 The LandGrid class is where all the major work is performed searching the grid.
-There are There are two constructors one which simply takes the rectangle coordinates and another which allows for a custom sized grid.
+There are two constructors one which simply takes the rectangle coordinates and another which allows for a custom sized grid.
 This class also has four public methods.